prividentity/PrivateIdentity-Oldd/Lamdba-deploy.md

 4. Create a private repository in ECR by

-`aws --region us-east-1 ecr create-repository --repository-name puppeteer-docker --image-scanning-configuration scanOnPush=true`
+`aws --region us-east-1 ecr create-repository --repository-name connect-lambda `

 5. Navigate into Connect-lambda directory by